OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

 ### **STEP 1**: Login to the target Ravello VM

-In this step you will sign on to the target EURO database environment to get started with the installation and configuration of the target environment.
+In this step you will sign on to the Oracle 18c database environment to get started with the installation and configuration of the target environment.

--   Open a browser and go to the following URL: https://emeatargetdb-goldengatemicroser-s7k6yjyo.srv.ravcloud.com [make sure to change this URL for the deployed service]
+-   Open a browser and go to the following URL:**URL needs to added** https://emeatargetdb-goldengatemicroser-s7k6yjyo.srv.ravcloud.com [make sure to change this URL for the deployed service]
 -   Sign on with the following username/password: oracle/welcome1
 ### **STEP 2**: Open up a terminal window and install the GoldenGate Microservices Edition

-In this step you will install the GoldenGate Microservices edition package in new "GoldenGate Home" directory.
+In this step you will install the GoldenGate Microservices edition package in new **"GoldenGate Home"** directory.

--	Right click on the desktop environment and pick "Open Terminal" from the pop up menu.
+-	**Right click** on the desktop environment and pick **"Open Terminal"** from the pop up menu.
--   From the terminal screen change to the Downloads directory and unzip the GoldenGate Microservices software package:
+-   From the terminal screen change to the **Downloads** directory and unzip the **GoldenGate Microservices software package**:

 		[oracle@OGG181DB183 ~] cd Downloads
 		[oracle@OGG181DB183 Downloads]$ ls -lrth